How to Be Assertive: A Guide for Empaths

 Start saying “no” to things you don’t want to do, to things that conflict with your schedule, to things that cross a boundary and to things that make you feel uncomfortable.

 You don’t have to be an asshole about it.
 In fact, you can say “No” so politely it sounds even better than the reluctant, “Okay” you have probably been blurting out on autopilot heretofore.

 Examples of a loving no:

 “Thank you so much for thinking of me.
-But it’s a definite no from me.
+It’s a definite no from me.
 Best wishes with it though.
 I hope it goes well.”

-“I’m so honored you asked me but it’s not something I can commit to right now.
+“I’m so honored you asked me.
+It’s not something I can commit to.
 Have you asked Heather?
 She’s a whiz with these things.”